 - Spelling Bonus: Spell T-H-R-I-L-L-R-I-D-E to collect enough Thrill Points to start Nighttime Fantasy, which when finished lights up a pinwheel light to go towards Lights Out Mode.

 - Spiritual Successor: To Williams Electronics' "Rollercoaster" trilogy, Comet, Cyclone, and Hurricane.

 - The Theme Park Version: Literally, entire premise of the game.

 - Very Loosely Based On A True Theme Park

 - Video Mode: Sort of.
 Two rides in the Fun Zone will take you to a separate mini table with its own objective.
 The River Rapids, where you have to sink boulders to clear a path for the boats, and the Lightning Racer Virtual Coaster, where you hit bumpers build your own virtual roller coaster RollerCoaster Tycoon style.
 You can even "ride" the coaster after time runs out.

 - Wizard Mode: Available after you complete the game's six trials — finish all five Fun Zone and Thrill Zone rides, spell THRILLRIDE, activate both multiballs, and complete "Nighttime Fantasy," a Sub-Wizard Mode where you shoot every ramp to start a fireworks display.
 This activates "Lights Out", where the player must hit all the light bulbs on the playfield to put them out, essentially closing the park for the night.
-Successfully doing so starts a variation of "Nighttime Fantasy", where you try to launch as many fireworks displays as you can.Male Park Announcer: All right, let's pack it in and go home.Guest: But I don't want to go home!Female Park Announcer: Well, why didn't you say so?
+Successfully doing so starts a variation of "Nighttime Fantasy", where you try to launch as many fireworks displays as you can.Male Park Announcer: All right, let's pack it in and go home.Guest: But I don't want to go home!Female (or Male) Park Announcer: Well, why didn't you say so?